-Sturgeon date back 135 million years.
-They can live over 100 years and can reach 6 feet in length.
+Sturgeon date back 135 million years and can live for more than 100 years, reaching up to six feet in length.
 It is good news that there is still a small population of state-threatened sturgeon in the Grand River.
-However, because of the Sixth street dam, these historic species are unable to reach a geologically unique and expansive (historic spawning) reef of exposed limestone bedrock found between the Sixth Street Dam and Ann Street.
+However, because of the Sixth Street Dam, these historic species are unable to reach a geologically unique and expansive (historic spawning) reef of exposed limestone bedrock found between the Sixth Street Dam and Ann Street.